 - Why have a consultation?

-At Jerry L. Freedman, APC, we strive to do two things during an initial consultation.
+At Freedman and Fazio, APC, we strive to do two things during an initial consultation.
 First, we want you to get to know the attorneys and staff.
 We want to make sure that you feel we are a “good fit” for you.
 This is one of the reasons we prefer consultations take place in person.
 Next, we want to thoroughly understand your situation so that we can develop your legal claims and determine a strategy to achieving resolution.

 - Bring in copies of all the documents you have that are relevant to your situation.